Choosing the Best Type of Switch Scanning for iPad

-The major point I’d like to leave with you is that there are options.
-There are options I haven’t even talked about in this post (like iPad recipes!). iPads and tablets have become such a common technology that we as therapists and educators really do have an obligation to make sure all our students can access them.
+Just remember that you have options!
+There are options I haven’t even talked about in this post (like iPad recipes!). iPad’s and tablets have become such a common technology that we as therapists and educators really do have an obligation to make sure all our students can access them.

 Leave a comment to share any experiences you’ve had with using switches with an iPad, any barriers/problems you’ve come across, or just ideas for future topics!